 Choose Harmony Hills for Recovery Based on Brain Science of Addiction

 Because changes in the brain can lead to addiction, a recovery center must understand this to provide an effective drug or alcohol treatment program.
-By using scientifically based methods of treatment, Harmony Hills can help those struggling with substance use disorders to find freedom from addiction.
+Using scientifically-based treatment methods, Harmony Hills can help those struggling with substance use disorders to find freedom from addiction.

 To start, Harmony Hills embraces the transtheoretical model, which uses stages of addiction recovery to help clients to move through the recovery process.
-From help with detox, including a medically assisted drug detox program to learning coping skills, our professionals at Harmony Hills walk through recovery with our clients.
+Our professionals at Harmony Hills walk through recovery with our clients, from help with detox, including a medically assisted drug detox program to learning coping skills.

 The brain science of addiction indicates that you need help to stop the substance use cycle.
 Therefore, you shouldn’t try to go alone through the process.
 Also, do not continue to allow substance use to harm your life and brain.
 Get the help you need by contacting us at Harmony Hills.
 Phone us at 855.494.0357 to start the recovery process with Harmony Hills.
 Hope for recovery is here, but you have to reach out for assistance.